hansemannn/titanium-play-billing-demo/README.md

 # Titanium Android: Google Play Billing

 This is a detailed guide on how to leverage the [Google Play Billing Library version 3 (GPBL)](https://developer.android.com/google/play/billing) using the Titanium Android module.
-The currently used Billing Library version is `3.0.3` (latest available).
+The currently used Billing Library version is `3.0.3` (latest available, `v4` is already in progress).

 Looking for iOS?
 Ti.StoreKit, the in-app-purchase module for iOS, has been rewritten as well, for example with pending transactions handling, better receipt-validation and redemption codes.
 See [`Get the module`](#get-the-module) for ways to contact.